xdmushui/partner-center-sdk/develop/get-a-customer-subscription-resource-usage-records.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 This topic describes how to get the **ResourceUsageRecord** resource.
-This resource represents resource usage records of a customer for specific Azure service or resource during the current billing period.
+This resource represents an aggregated total for the month per individual resources provisioned in your Azure plan.

+>[!NOTE]
+>This is a net new API and returns data that was not previously available in via azure spending APIs.
+This route does not support 145P.

 ## Prerequisites